 Bonds are investments in debt.
 Bond investors loan money to bond issuers, typically a corporation or government.
 The terms of the bond establish when the bond matures (when it will be exchanged for cash) and the interest that it will accrue and pay.
 Though you can purchase bonds directly from an issuer, bonds can also be bought and sold on exchanges much the same way that stocks are traded.

 Bonds are typically considered less risky types of investments compared to stocks.
 In other words their values do not fluctuate as much as stock prices .
 As a consequence, bonds usually do not provide the same return potential as stocks.

 Cash and cash equivalents are more or less exactly what they sound like.
 They are a portion of a portfolio consisting of cash (which can be both domestic and foreign currency) as well as any other investment that can be easily converted into cash such as certificates of deposit, money market funds and short-term government bonds.

 Cash and cash equivalents typically return little profit in a portfolio, but they are an important component of any portfolio nonetheless.
 In addition to covering emergencies, having cash on hand allows you to make an investment in a timely manner should an opportunity present itself.

 Funds are in some ways portfolios themselves.
 Funds collect money from individual investors and then invest based on the fund’s design.
 A mutual fund, for instance, may invest in certain types of stocks, bonds or other investments — perhaps in a certain region of the world.
 An exchange-traded fund (ETF) is designed to have very similar performance to a certain index, like the S&P 500 or NASDAQ.

-Funds are a good way to buy a lot of different stocks, bonds or other investments without having to buy all the individual pieces yourself.
+Funds may be a good way to gain exposure to different kinds of investments in your portfolio without having to buy all the individual securities yourself.